MrDemonWolf/font-awesome-5-codes-html/src/util/resources/readme-template.md

-Bootstrap 4 & Font awesome snippets for Visual studio code
+Font awesome snippets for Visual studio code
 ===========================

-Visual studio code plugin containing Bootstrap 4 & Font awesome snippets.
+Visual studio code plugin Font awesome snippets.
 This plugin works in both in the stable & the insiders build

 ![Plugin in action](help.gif)